lcdm-uiuc/info490-fa15/Week5/assignment/README.md

 You must submit your assignment in two places:

-1. Week XX Assignment (Peer Assessment)
+1. Week 5 Assignment (Peer Assessment)

-2. Week XX Assignment (Instructors)
+2. Week 5 Assignment (Instructors)

 One is just for the peer assessment, and the other one is just for instructor's grades.